NREL/Marmot/docs/_sources/references/input-files/config_yml.rst.txt

 - **shift_leapday:** false
    Handles auto shifting of leap day, if required by your model.
 The default is false.

+- **read_csv_properties:** false
+   If True the Marmot plotter will attempt to read the required plot property from a csv file if it cannot be found in the formatted h5 file.
+   Format of data must adhere to the standard
+   Marmot formats for each data class, e.g generator, line etc.

+   Filename should be of the following pattern:
+      - {scenario}_{plx_prop_name}.csv

+   An example of a line_Net_Import:
+      - Base DA_line_Net_Import.csv

+   These csv files should be saved in the *csv_properties* folder which will be created in the Marmot_Solutions_folder.

+   .. versionadded:: 0.11.0

 - **auto_convert_units:** true
    If True automatically converts Energy and Capacity units so that no number